A Unified Phase-Field Fourier Neural Network Framework for Topology Optimization

 \section{Abstract}

-This paper presents a unified and physics-driven framework of alternating phase-field Fourier neural networks (APF-FNNs) for topology optimization.
-At its core, an alternating architecture decouples the optimization by parameterizing the state, adjoint and topology fields with three distinct Fourier Neural Networks (FNNs).
-These networks are trained through a collaborative and stable alternating optimization scheme applicable to both self-adjoint and non-self-adjoint systems.
-The Ginzburg-Landau energy functional is incorporated into the topology network's loss function, acting as an intrinsic regularizer that promotes well-defined designs with smooth and distinct interfaces.
-By employing physics-informed losses derived from either variational principles or strong-form PDE residuals, the broad applicability of the APF-FNNs is demonstrated across a spectrum of 2D and 3D multi-physics benchmarks, including compliance minimization, eigenvalue maximization, and Stokes/Navier-Stokes flow optimization.
-The proposed APF-FNNs consistently yield high-performance and high-resolution topologies, establishing a powerful and versatile foundation for physics-driven computational design. \textbf{Keywords:} Topology Optimization; Phase-Field Method; Fourier Neural Networks; Alternating Optimization; Physics-Driven Neural Networks.
+We propose Alternating Phase-Field Fourier Neural Networks (APF-FNNs) as a unified and physics-based framework for topology optimization.
+The approach decouples the design problem by representing the state, adjoint, and topology fields with three separate Fourier neural networks, which are trained via a stable collaborative alternating scheme applicable to both self-adjoint and non-self-adjoint problems.
+To obtain well-resolved designs, the Ginzburg--Landau energy functional is embedded in the loss of the topology network as an intrinsic regularizer, naturally enforcing smooth and distinct interfaces between the two phases.
+Phase-field updates are driven by adjoint-based optimality conditions, and design sensitivities are evaluated efficiently using automatic differentiation, ensuring that the gradients correspond to exact total derivatives rather than naive partial derivatives.
+In contrast to classical phase-field methods, APF-FNNs exploit these physically consistent design gradients directly, avoiding pseudo-time gradient-flow solvers.
+By formulating physics-driven losses from variational principles or strong-form PDE residuals, the framework is broadly applicable to 2D and 3D benchmark problems, including compliance minimization, eigenvalue maximization, and Stokes/Navier--Stokes flow optimization.
+Across these examples, APF-FNNs consistently yield competitive performance and well-resolved topologies, establishing a versatile and scalable foundation for physics-driven computational design. \textbf{Keywords:} Topology Optimization; Phase-Field Method; Fourier Neural Networks; Alternating Optimization; Physics-Driven Neural Networks

 \textbf{Mathematical Subject Classification:} 49Q10, 49M41, 68T07, 35Q93